-The following table sets forth certain information as of January 31, 1999, or as of the effective date of the Consumers Water Company merger for Messrs.
-Avenas, Menario, Palmer and Viets, with respect to shares of Common Stock of the Company beneficially owned by each director, nominee for director and executive officer and by all directors, nominees and executive officers of the Company as a group.
+The following table sets forth certain information as of January 31, 2000 with respect to shares of Common Stock of the Company beneficially owned by each director, nominee for director and executive officer and by all directors, nominees and executive officers of the Company as a group.
 This information has been provided by each of the directors and officers at the request of the Company.
 Beneficial ownership of securities as shown below has been determined in accordance with applicable guidelines issued by the Securities and Exchange Commission ("SEC") and includes the possession, directly or indirectly, through any formal or informal arrangement, either individually or in a group, of voting power (which includes the power to vote, or to direct the voting of, such security) and/or investment power (which includes the power to dispose of, or to direct the disposition of, such security).